 We will visit a beautiful estate for a Port tasting followed by a delicious lunch.

 The Douro is a swift river, dropping over 120 meters during its 160 kilometer (nearly 100 miles) trek across Portugal.
 This fast-moving river cuts a swath of deep canyons, carved precipitously into the landscape.
 This unwieldy geography hasn’t discouraged the people who make their home along the steep, fertile slopes which bank the Douro.
 You’ll be amazed at the tiny white villages, clinging to steep hillsides. narrow strips of fields form stair-steps down to the river.
 The views along the Douro are some of the most picturesque you’ll find in Portugal.

 We’ll take a scenic river cruise on our private Rabello boat.
 These traditional river boats were once used to transport port barrels to eager patrons beyond Porto.
-Our 2 hour cruise will take us along beautiful landscape with breathtaking vistas.
+Our cruise will take us along a beautiful landscape with breathtaking vistas.
 A wonderful way to relax!